Skip to main content

 Platelet-Rich Plasma Therapy (PRP)

-PRP involves drawing the patient’s blood sample, isolating platelets, processing them, and then reinjecting them into the patient’s injury site.
+PRP involves drawing the patient’s blood sample, isolating platelets, processing them, and reinjecting them into the patient’s injury site.
 Platelets are the healing components of our body that serve as the first line of defense against injuries.
 They perform three essential functions to promote healing in your inflamed foot.

 First, platelets release 10 Growth Factors that promote new tissue development.
 Second, they attract healing cells from the blood.
 Third, they produce a web-like scaffolding called fibrin that encourages new cells and tissues.
 A high number of platelets in the injury site promotes early recovery.